JLuc/makscribus/README.md

 makscribus
 ==========
-Scripts which make and install Bleeding-Edge Scribus versions.
+Scripts which update, make and install bleeding-edge Scribus svn versions and provide various features.
 Current scripts are _maksvn_ and _makgit_.

-#### Currently runs on:
+#### Currently tested runs on:
 <!-- [ ] Ubuntu 14.10 -->
 - [x] Ubuntu 14.04
 - [x] Ubuntu 13.10

-The folder structure that the scripts use:
+The folder structure that the scripts uses :

 |Directory |Reason  |
 | :-------- | :----- |